 The Aptana IDE is free but is a tremendous resource hog compared to the others.
 It has good functionality but goes to sleep for extended periods.
 Some people blame the Java/Eclipse underpinnings of Aptana for it's lack of responsiveness.

 I hear good things about vim.
-I've heard that NetBeans is good but a
+I've heard that NetBeans is good but a resource hog.

-free and not oriented toward Ruby and Rails, the last time I looked.
+Visual Slickedit has a fantastic feature set but is definitely not free and not oriented toward Ruby and Rails, the last time I looked.